 So, this is telling you that the police can't attack people and rough them up, and then when the person tries to defend themselves from being attacked, the police are going to charge them with a crime related to that.

 It's difficult to prove these cases a lot of the time; however, now, with all the new video evidence available to people, it is possible to argue that the police used unreasonable force.
-You could also use witnesses that saw what happened if you weren't doing anything, and the police just came up and attacked you and threw you down, and all you were doing was defending yourself.
+You could also use witnesses who saw what happened if you weren't doing anything, and the police just came up and attacked you and threw you down, and all you were doing was defending yourself.

 Right to Self-Defense or Defense of Others